Pentagram Rigidity for Centrally Symmetric Octagons: The Main Ideas

-After finding $G$, I looked for a second invariant.
-Referring to the literature on the pentagram map, say \cite{SCH2}, I guessed that the polynomial expression $(O_8/E_8)^{1/6}$ is an invariant for $T_3$.
+{\bf Discussion:\/} (The reader can safely ignore this.)
+Motivated by Equation \ref{gdef2} I guessed that $G$ is a $T_3$ invariant.
+Motivated by the literature on the pentagram map, e.g. my paper \cite{SCH2}, I then guessed that the polynomial expression $(O_8/E_8)^{1/6}$ is also a $T_3$ invariant.
 The functions $O_8$ and $E_8$ are (now) called the {\it odd and even Casimirs\/} for the $T_2$-invariant Poisson structure.

-After finding these invariants, I played around with them until I came up with algebraically nicer ones, $F_1$ and $F_2$, described in the next section.
+Fooling around, I came up with algebraically nicer ones, $F_1$ and $F_2$, described in the next section.
 The invariants $F_1$ and $F_2$ satisfy the relations:

-{\bf Remark:\/} In spite of this discussion about the origins of $F_1$ and $F_2$, the reader need not know anything about $O_8$ and $E_8$ to understand $F_1$ and $F_2$.
+According to the anonymous referee, the invariants $F_1$ and $F_2$ can be interpreted in terms of previous work \cite{GSTV}, \cite{IZOS} on $T_3$.
+In \cite{GSTV}, it is shown that there is a (non-invertible) map $\Phi$ from planar polygons to corrugated polygons in $\R\P^3$ which intertwines $T_3$ with the analogous map on corrugated polygons.
+Pulling back an invariant for corrugated polygons gives an invariant of $T_3$ on ordinary polygons.
+Moreover the invariants for $T_3$ on corrugated polygons can be deduced from the Lax pair in \cite{IZOS}.
+Here is an example.
+One can interpret a centrally symmetric octagon as a quadrilateral whose monodromy has eigenvalues $(-1,-1,1)$.
+Applying $\Phi$ we get a corrugated quadrilateral whise monodromy has eigenvalues $(1,-1,1,\mu)$.
+The quantity $1/\mu$ is precisely $F_1/F_2$, and the monodromy is an invariant.